emsesp/EMS-ESP32/README.md

 Here's still things to do on my todo list:

 * Make an ESPurna version.
 ESPurna takes care of the wifi, mqtt, web, telnet and does a better job that my ESPHelper code.
 * Complete the ESP32 version.
-It's surprisingly a lot easier doing the UART code on an ESP32.
+It's surprisingly a lot easier doing the UART code on an ESP32 with the ESP-IDF framework.
 The first beta version is working.
 * Find a better way to control the 3-way valve to switch the warm water off quickly rather than adjusting the temperature.
 * Find a stable way of powering the ESP8266 from the EMS 12V using a buck step-down converter.
 This does work reasonably ok on a breakboard but there is noise.